shipping-docker/vessel-docs/source/docs/installation.md

 ---
 extends: _layouts.master
 section: body
+title: Installation
 ---
-# Install

-Vessel is just a small set of files that sets up a local Docker-based dev environment per project.
-There is nothing to install globally, except Docker itself!
+<p class="intro">Vessel is just a small set of files that sets up a local Docker-based dev environment per project.
+There is nothing to install globally, except Docker itself!</p>

 This is all there is to installing it in any given Laravel project: